zchsh/paper-mini-gen/NOTES.md

 - [ ] Sketch out how an arrangement tool would work

 ### Later

-#### Dark mode

-- Why not, would be nice I think, I just found myself wanting it
-- Nice to establish a pattern for these types of lil projects early

 #### Explore path smoothing after boolean addition